 When Mike married Vicky in July 2009 she moved in with him and they settled into Willow Cottage together and lived there happily for a while, but after the birth of Bethany in 2013 Vicky became progressively more unhappy about living in Ambridge and in 2014 told Mike that he was retiring so that they could sell up and move to Birmingham.
 They did eventually move out in June 2015, though selling Willow Cottage took a few months.
 It was bought by a couple called Alison and Ralph Kemp.

 In December 2018 the Kemps put Willow Cottage on the market for six months' rental because Alison had six months' work in Strasbourg, and although Tom Archer tried to rent it, Jennifer and Brian Aldridge were successful in their application and moved in at the end of December 2018.
 They have been there ever since.
-(That was a long six months' rental; a bit like Alice's maternity leave cover job which has lasted several years now.)
+(It's been a long six months' rental; a bit like Alice's maternity leave cover job which lasted from August 2016 until she started to be drunk at work too often in July 2020.)